 The genus Pericallis was formerly called Senecio but it has been re-classified in recent years.
 The brand name ‘Senetti’ comes from this old genus ‘Senecio’, which is still used by a lot of people when they speak about Pericallis or Senetti.

 Although Senetti was bred in Japan, its 2001 debut in Europe was a great success, where consumers embraced the early-season plant and found it to be a beautiful garden performer, says Chris Spanton of Sutton Consumer Products.
-‘Senetti has strong, bright colours that consumers love, especially as we come out of winter into spring,’ Spanton says.
+‘Senetti has strong, bright colors that consumers love, especially as we come out of winter into spring,’ Spanton says.
 ‘As an added bonus, Senetti has the ability to rebloom.
 Just cut the plant back 50 percent in height and it will flower again in four to six weeks, provided it is well fed.’
-If you’re looking for a slightly more robust flowering annual, then Senetti is a great alternative to Viola, Pansy and Primula.
+If you’re looking for a slightly more robust flowering annual, then Senetti is a great alternative to Viola, Pansy, and Primula.

 In 2018 the marketing department of MNP flowers made some changes and improvements to the Senetti brand in order to incorporate modern standards of design and update its image.
-We have taken more appealing pictures of our plants, created a new logo, written new texts, developed new designs and, most importantly, we are introducing soon our new and stunning Senetti Pericallis varieties.
+We have taken more appealing pictures of our plants, created a new logo, written new texts, developed new designs and, most importantly, we will soon be introducing our new and stunning Senetti Pericallis varieties.
 The official Senetti branding is specially designed to tell you the full story of the Senetti collection and inform you of the feelings it evokes and its special characteristics.